dyj0183/React-Counter-Project-Redux-Basic/README.md

 # Overview

-I am taking a Udemy course from Maximilian to learn about React, and this is one of his starting projects.
-I coded along to learn about how to use basic Redux functionalities including setting up central store, reducer, and dispatch to trigger the changes of the counter.
+This is a simple React counter project using basic Redux functionalities including setting up central store, reducer, and dispatch to trigger the changes of the counter.
+ I am taking a Udemy course from Max and I used his starting project to code along, so I can learn all these skills.

 This project simply allows users to click buttons to either increase or decrese the counters.
 There is also a toggle button for users to hide or show the counter.